bmewburn/vscode-intelephense/README.md

 * HTML request forwarding allowing for a **full HTML/Javascript/CSS/PHP development experience**.
 * Detailed **hover** with links to official PHP documentation.
 * Smart **highlight** of references and keywords.
-* Reads PHPStorm metadata.
+* Reads **PHPStorm metadata**.

-_This extension may conflict with other PHP extensions which provide similar functionality.
-Should you experience duplicate suggestions, incorrect results and/or poor performance, try disabling other extensions first before reporting an issue.
-Disabling the built-in VSCode PHP Language Features is recommended.
-Please check the configuration section for language server options._
+## Quick Start

+1. Disable the built-in VSCode PHP Language Features.
+Extensions -> Search `@builtin php` -> PHP Language Features -> Disable.
+Note that other PHP extensions which provide similar functionality should also be disabled for best results.
+2. Add glob patterns for non standard php file extensions to the `files.associations` setting.
+For example, `*.module`.
+Settings -> Search `files`.
+3. View settings for further configuration options.
+Settings -> Search `intelephense`.

 ## Licence
 The language server client (vscode-intelephense) is open source and licensed under the MIT licence.
 The language server (intelephense) is proprietary.
 Please see [here](https://github.com/bmewburn/vscode-intelephense/blob/master/LICENSE.txt#L29) for details.